software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 - In the _test phase_, the development team combines automation and manual testing to check that the software works as intended
 - In practice, the test phase isn't usually separated from the implementation phase
-- This means that software developers usually implement a small coding task, write automated test cases for the task and moves on to the next task.
+- This means that software developers usually implement a small coding task, write automated test cases for the task and moves on to the next task
-- Testing the software is usually considered to be the responsibility of the software developer who wrote the code, because _they are most familiar with the implementation_

 ---